Tourism-Agency/Paradise-tours/README.md

 05.V.Sureshkumar - 18020811 - 2018/IS/081

-**Guide,Hotel owner,Admin parts lost the contribution of main repository.Because created this repository to upload those files.**
+**Guide,Hotel owner(Some parts),Admin parts lost the contribution of main repository.Because created this repository to upload those files.**